Accounting and tax if you accept Bitcoin in your business

-Treat Bitcoin like foreign currency (e.g. USD, CHF or GBP)
+Treat Bitcoin like foreign currency (e.g. USD, CHF or GBP) or gold

 Accepting bitcoin in its business is allowed by law.
 Bitcoin is considered a crypto-value by BaFin and thus corresponds to a financial instrument, as is the case with foreign exchange (such as dollars, pounds or Swiss francs).